artology/artology/README.md

 Hello World!

-We are a group of artist trying our hands at programming!
+We are a group of _ARTIST_ trying our hands at programming!

+We are here to share our tools, scripts, and Mods :)